OwenRichards1/ADO-Python-RESTfulAPI/README.md

     }
 ```

+### NOTE

+Please ignore the placeholder.txt files, it is only there to ensure the json-output folder is created when the script is run.

+### Conclusion

 The response variable contains the response from the API.
 The response is then printed to the console.
 If a work item is successfully created, the status code will be 200 and will contain the ID of the work item.

-### Conclusion

 This project provides a basic example of how to use the Azure DevOps API to create a work item and how to convert a CSV file into a JSON file in Python.
 You can modify the scripts to meet your specific needs and requirements.